-A court-ordered rehab or is usually handed out by a judge as alternative sentencing to incarceration.
-It can also be a condition or parole or probation.
+Court-ordered rehab is usually handed out by a judge as alternative sentencing to incarceration.
+It can also be a condition of parole or probation.
 The aim of sentencing individuals to drug rehab instead of jail time is rehabilitation instead of punishment.

 Those eligible for court-ordered rehab include non-violent first-time DUI offenders or those who haven’t previously undergone substance abuse treatment.

 Once sentenced to drug rehab, you are required to enroll in the type of program specified by the court.
 The most common addiction treatment programs for this include individual or group therapy, residential treatment, intensive outpatient or outpatient programs, or drug education and counseling programs.

 What If You Fail To Complete The Program?

 The best outcomes in alcohol or drug addiction treatment occur when an individual voluntarily checks themselves into rehab.
 However, even court-ordered rehab can have positive outcomes with the legal pressure acting as motivation to attend and complete treatment.
 Besides, attending drug rehab is a preferable alternative to spending time in jail.

 Unfortunately, not everyone sees it that way, and violations of the court order can occur.
 An individual may decide not to complete their rehab program.
 This can happen through skipping some portions of the treatment, such as individual therapy or complete non-attendance of the program.
 Alternatively, the person may attend the treatment sessions but show a lack of involvement in the program or fail to participate.

 Well, failing to complete a drug rehab program after a DUI comes with serious consequences.
 These depend on: